Mohabdo21/alx-interview/0x05-nqueens/README.md

 ```

 This setup allows you to leverage the performance of C for solving the N Queens problem while providing the convenience of a Python interface.

+## Performance Insights

+I conducted a performance comparison between the Python script and the Python script with the shared library.
+Here are the results for N=10:

+- Average execution time for `0-nqueens.py`: **820.00 milliseconds**
+- Average execution time for `0-nqueens_so.py`: **30.00 milliseconds**

+As demonstrated, the Python script with the shared library significantly outperforms the pure Python script, showcasing the efficiency of C for performance-critical code.